-- Areas you don’t use very regularly.
+- Rooms you don’t use very regularly.

-- Rooms with hot and cold spots.
+- Locations with hot and cold spots.

-- Costly electric heat from baseboards, wall heaters or radiators.
+- Pricey electric heat from baseboards, wall heaters or radiators.

-- Older residences that don’t have ductwork because of radiator or baseboard heat.
+- Older homes that don’t have ductwork due to radiator or baseboard heat.

-Our Pros Can Handle All Your Mini-Split Installation Needs
+Our Pros Can Take on All Your Mini-Split Installation Needs